wjayee/tp/docs/DeveloperGuide.md

 **MSS:**
 1. User requests to delete a task from the task list of an animal by specifying the animal's index and the task index.
-2. AnimalCatalog validates the animal and task indices and locates the specified task within the animal's task list.
-3. AnimalCatalog deletes the task from the animal's task list and displays a success message.
+2. AnimalCatalog deletes the task from the animal's task list and displays a success message.
     - Use case ends.

 **Extensions:**
-- 2a.
+- 1a.
 The specified animal index is invalid.
-    - 2a1.
+    - 1a1.
 AnimalCatalog displays an error message indicating an invalid animal index.
     - Use case ends.
-- 2b.
+- 1b.
 The specified task index is invalid.
-    - 2b1.
+    - 1b1.
 AnimalCatalog displays an error message indicating an invalid task index.
     - Use case ends.

 ---